 Projects should be completed and published by June 30, 2021.
 Projects that may take longer will be approached on a case by case basis.

 When will I know if my application has been successful?

-Successful projects will be announced at the Mid-Year Celebration of Journalism on the evening of June 17, 2020.
+Successful projects will be announced on a date to be confirmed.
 All applicants will be contacted.

 How can I support the grants/fund?